bitovi/canjs.com/guides_source/recipes.md

             this.scope.attr('messages').push(message);
         }
     }

-});
+There are two ways that messages are added: from the current user, or from another user.
+In the next section, we demonstrate how to use [socket.io](http://socket.io/) to update the `Message` model with messages from other users in real time.
+Binding to the `created` event for **all** messages allows us to create a single entry point that pushes new messages to the `scope`, regardless of where those messages are from.

 When the chat Component is loaded, messages are loaded from the server using `can.Model` and `new Message.List({})`.
 When a new message is
 submitted:

-	1. `can-submit` calls `submitMessage`
+1. `submitMessage` is called via the event handler bound by the `can-submit` attribute
 2. a new `Message` is created and saved to the server
 3. `'{Message created}'` detects this change and adds the new message to `messages`
 4. The template is automatically updated since `messages` is an observable `can.List`

 ### Add real-time functionality

 This example uses [socket.io](http://socket.io/) to enable real-time functionality.
-This guide won't go into detail on how to use `socket.io`, but for real-time chat the application needed two more things.
+This guide won't go into detail on how to use `socket.io`, but for real-time chat the application needs two more things.

-First, the socket must listen to a change from the server, and trigger the `{Message} created` event:
+When a message is created on another chat client, `socket.io` will notify this client by triggering the `message-created` event, wich will render the new message in the page by adding it to the `Message` model.

 	var socket = io.connect(myServerUrl)
 	socket.on('message-created', function(message){
 		new Message(message).created();
 	})

-Now, when a new message is sent, this will detect the change and insert it into `messages`.
-To keep the `created` event from firing twice, modify the `create` function in the Model:
+To keep the `created` event from firing twice, we modify the `create` function in the model.

 	var Message = can.Model({
     findAll : 'GET ' + myServerUrl + '/messages',